 Thus, a good lighting strategy has the potential to bring to life any interior.
-If lighting is used effectively it can make any decor look more appealing, elegant, sophisticated, intriguing, glamorous.
+Consequently, if lighting is used effectively it can make any decor look more appealing, elegant, sophisticated, intriguing, glamorous.
 All the while intentional shadows created along the edges and in the spaces between volumes, generate big drama…but, that’s another chapter.

 Lighting can diffuse, mask, or take the eyes where you want them.

 First of all, there are two major categories: direct and indirect lighting.
 These two terms describe best whether you can actually see the light source or not.
 If you can see the light source i.e. a desk lamp then it is direct lighting and if you can’t it’s indirect.
 The best scheme possible is the one that combines both direct and indirect light sources.
 That is because they compliment each other in numerous ways.
 So your aim for a well lit room is to blend your light sources, think once again in layers.
 (Everything is about layers, isn’t)?

 Overhead (General) vs Peripheral Lighting (Ambient, Task, Accent)